 Understanding How Insurers Calculate Your Total Loss Value

 When your car is declared a total loss, your insurance company will offer you what they call the actual cash value (ACV) — the estimated market value of your vehicle just before the accident.
 The problem?
-Initial offers are frequently 20–30% below what you're actually owed.
+Initial offers are frequently well below what you're actually owed, and the tools insurers use to arrive at those numbers are stacked in their favor.

 | Component | Description |